 6. Incident Management

-Next is to set up effective incident management processes and policies to ensure the continuity of business.
+Next is to set up effective incident management processes and policies that ensure the continuity of business.
 This would ensure that the organization prepares for the prevention of likely future incidents.
 It also ensures that the impact of an eventual attack is cushioned.

 During this phase, it is highly recommended to invest in sourcing for experts that would make up the incident management response team and set up a workable policy and process.